Artifice Page 88

 OK, before we get into the usual general notes, let me just direct new readers to two very important things:

-- If you’ve enjoyed this webcomic, there’s now a beautiful print version and you can pre-order your own Artifice book right now at amazon.com!
+- If you’ve enjoyed this webcomic, there’s now a beautiful print version and you can buy a your own signed, jumbo-sized Artifice book from me directly at my store or order a copy right now at amazon.com!

 - And if you’ve enjoyed this webcomic, I’ve got another one!
 It’s a multi-chapter superhero story called The Young Protectors: Engaging the Enemy.
 Please check it out!
 We’ve developed a wonderful community on this site and I’d love to have you join us there!